Excavations at Hala Sultan Tekke

 This city quarter is between CQ1 and Area A and presents the largest city quarter so far discovered at Hala Sultan Tekke.
 The magnetometer map shows regularly arranged stone-built compounds of imposing dimensions intersected by streets.
 Additional prospecting of CQ4 with georadar did not provide the expected results, i.e. a map showing structures with greater details.

 The entire layout resembles that of the town plan of Enkomi.
 The central part of this city quarter, measuring 65 m x 60 m, was fenced off in order to protect it from continued farming since the most recent structures are just 20 cm below surface (there are, however, equally interesting structures outside the fence).
 The extremely well-built walls of ashlar blocks distinguish this quarter from CQ1, CQ2, and CQ3, which are of industrial and domestic character.
 Here, we found a bathroom coated with ashlar blocks (both the walls and the floor) demonstrating an advanced hydro-technical construction: there is a water inlet at the base of the southern wall which is built of ashlar blocks.
 Opposite is a drain also built of ashlar blocks.
 The floor, which slopes towards the drain, is partly paved by ashlar blocks together with a thick layer of plaster.
-Outside the room to the south of the inlet is a water channel most likely leading upwards to a well protected by walls.
+Outside the room to the south of the inlet is a water channel which might have served to transport water into the bathroom.